 If you or someone you know has a visual impairment that impacts everyday living, we recommend seeing an eye care professional for a complete exam.
 If the vision cannot be corrected, that professional will refer you to a low vision specialist.
 You may also refer yourself.
 Low vision physicians provide comprehensive exams at our facilities on select days—call to schedule an appointment.

-Low vision specialists help people with low vision determine the type and degree of vision loss and recommend low vision aids. [hyperlink to about page] In our Community Low Vision Centers, the physicians work closely with our low vision technicians who teach people to use these devices at no charge.
+Low vision specialists help people with low vision determine the type and degree of vision loss and recommend low vision aids.
+About Us.
+In our Community Low Vision Centers, the physicians work closely with our low vision technicians who teach people to use these devices at no charge.